Request information from us

 • Strategic Plan

-Before lodging a Freedom of Information request, contact the City’s Freedom of Information Co-ordinator on 9273 6562 and ask about the specific information you wish to access.
-You may find that you don’t need a FOI request.
+Before lodging an FOI request, contact the City’s Freedom of Information Coordinator on 9273 6562 to discuss the information you are seeking.
+In many cases, the information may be available without the need for a formal FOI application.

 There is an application fee of $30 and charges for dealing with the application.
-However, no fee applies to requests for your own personal information.
+However, no fee applies to requests to amend your own personal information.

 Applications take a response time of 45 days, but this time period may be negotiated.